-If you want to tackle this title, I suggest you first watch it semi-cold with the advantage of the reading the material in this mini-review.
+If you want to tackle this title, we suggest you first watch it semi-cold with the advantage of the reading the material in this mini-review.
 Then watch the DVD documentary, which probably will help you tremendously to get ready for your first real viewing of the piece.
-(I watched this absolutely cold, and I found the first viewing quite tedious.)
-Among the many bizarre things about this production is the fact that the taking of bows by the performers at the end is maybe the most interesting chapter on the HDVD---but I'll not spoil things by telling you why.
+Among the many bizarre things about this production is the fact that the taking of bows by the performers at the end is maybe the most interesting chapter on the disc---but we'll not spoil things by telling you why.

-I feel now that this production does a good job of celebrating Takemitsu's music and introducing the newbie to it.
-I feel now that I have been thoroughly introduced to the life and word of this interesting composer.
-I doubt, however, that the "opera" aspects of this will be much staged in the future---if ever again.
+This production does a good job of celebrating Takemitsu's music and introducing the newbie to it.
+We doubt, however, that it will be much staged in the future.
 It could turn out that this HDVD will be the world's best memorial to Tōru Takemitsu.
-So for those interested in avant-guard music, buying this title could turn out to be something they "must do."
-I give it a B+.
-Here's a link to help you find a vendor for this: